 SPC is provided in a variety of settings, most commonly in the hospital or clinic, while more than 90 percent of hospice care is provided outside the hospital, most commonly at home.
 Any patient facing a serious, life-limiting illness may be seen by SPC specialists with a goal of improving the patient’s symptoms and improving care planning for the future.
 Patients seen by SPC specialists may pursue treatments in an attempt at achieving cure or improvement of their disease.
 Early SPC services are associated with improved survival and quality of life.

 In most cases, patients must forgo curative treatment to enroll in hospice.
 Hospice professionals accept that death will happen, but they do not try to hasten death.
 Instead, they focus on treating the patient’s total pain.
 In addition, hospice teams work to support the family both before and after death.

 Where Are Services Provided?

-Hospice can offer pain relief, comfort and support to patients and their families.
-You can receive hospice services wherever you reside, but it most commonly happens at the home.
-Here is a list of some of the places where services are offered:
+Hospice can offer pain relief, comfort and support to patients and their families wherever the patient lives.
+Most commonly, this is at home.
+Here is a list of other the places where services are offered:

 - Nursing home